Ninja Dual Brew review – should you buy this coffee maker? Jump into our rundown of this machine and find out if it is worth the investment.

 Finally, you’re probably wondering – is this machine worth it?

-And I believe it gives you bang for the buck.
+And I believe it gives you a bang for the buck.

 At this price range, it has many features you don’t often see on coffee makers.
 For instance, high altitude calibration and iced brew.